-3 Best Ways to Securely Wipe Disk in Linux Using Command Line
+3 Best Ways to Securely Wipe Disk in Linux

 Erasing Disk Using shred Command

-Because shred is part of the coreutils package in Linux, you most likely have the command available by default on your system.
+Because shred is part of the “coreutils” package in Linux, you most likely have the command available by default on your system.
 It uses three passes by default, writing pseudo-random data to the device during each run.

-sudo shred -v /dev/sdb
+sudo shred -v /dev/sdaCode language: Bash (bash)

-Erasing disk in Linux using shred command
+Erasing disk using shred command on Linux.

-sudo shred -v -n 1 /dev/sdb
+sudo shred -v -n 1 /dev/sdaCode language: Bash (bash)

-Erasing disk in Linux using shred command
+Erasing disk using shred command on Linux.

-sudo shred -v -n 1 --random-source=/dev/urandom -z /dev/sdbCode language: JavaScript (javascript)
+sudo shred -v -n 1 -z /dev/sda

-Erasing disk in Linux using shred command
+Erasing disk using shred command on Linux and overwriting it with zeros.

 Erasing Disk Using wipe Command

-sudo wipe /dev/sdb
+sudo wipe /dev/sda

 Erasing Disk Using dd Command